akuklev/akuklev/what-are-dependent-types.md

 }
 ```

 By making conditions a part of signature, one makes them explicitly visible to the users (of a library or an API) and to the compiler so that it can optimize away all redundant or unneccessary validations.
-Support of conditions in signatures is not required by the definition of dependently typed languages used in this article, it's a minor but very useful extension.¹
+Support of conditions in signatures is not required by the definition of dependently typed languages used in this article, it's a minor but essential extension.¹

 To keep signatures short, types with inbuilt conditions should be supported as well.

 **Examples:**
 ```cpp
 nat := int n, n >= 0